common-workflow-language/cwl-website/README.md

 the elected [CWL leadership team](#Leadership_Team), however every-day project decisions are made by the [CWL community](#Support) which is open for participation by anyone.

+## CWL 2021 Mini-Conference

+The [CWL 2021 Mini-Conference](https://github.com/common-workflow-language/common-workflow-language/wiki/2021-CWL-Mini-Conference) will be on February 8-10th.
+[The form to sign up to participate](https://forms.gle/WX6SXPVDNPAgxNMC8) is still open!

 ## Getting Started